-A former student of Soishiro Satake and Mitsuyo Maeda, Luiz França was the founder of the most successful non Gracie lineage in Brazilian Jiu Jitsu, a lineage that was carried on especially through the work performed by França’s most prominent and skilled student, Master Oswaldo Fadda, who would later form his own talented breed of students.
+A former student of Soishiro Satake and allegedly Mitsuyo Maeda, Luiz França was the founder of the most successful non Gracie lineage in Brazilian Jiu Jitsu, one that was carried on especially through the work performed by França’s most prominent and skilled student Master Oswaldo Fadda.
 Luiz França’s influence in BJJ can still be seen in the main competitions of Jiu Jitsu and MMA through teams such as Nova União and GF Team.

 Luiz França Jiu Jitsu